hammzj/cypress-load-balancer/README.md

 - Increment the version in the `package.json` according to [semantic versions](https://semver.org/).
 - Run `yarn run build`
 - Run `npm publish`
-- Login to NPM with an OTP and it should complete!
+- Login to NPM with an OTP and it should complete.

 ### Creating a hybrid package for ESM and CommonJS